sunny-chung/kdatetime-multiplatform/README.md

 # Limitations
 - Only timestamps between year 1970 to 2999 are supported
 - Minimum time unit is millisecond
+- Only English is supported for locale-specific inputs and outputs

 # Known Issues
 - Date-time parser can only parse integers with exact length specified in the pattern.
 If this condition does not meet, exceptions might not be thrown, instead wrong result might be returned.